 Lay people are just as essential to the worship of God as the clergy.
 They read the Bible lessons, serve at the altar, lead the congregation in the Prayers of the People, and offer incense on major feast days.
 It is a sign of congregational health when numerous members of the parish--both children and adults--share responsibility for leading the worship of the Church.
 If you feel called to this ministry, please let our leaders know, and we will help you identify the roles in which you might like to serve and provide you training.

 Music is a passion and a point of pride at St. Helena's/Santa Elena.
 Our English-language choir, directed by the Rev'd Frank Showers, meets at 8 am prior to the 9 am service.
 The choir rehearses the day's hymns, as well as psalm chants, service music for the Eucharist, and choral anthems.
 Both children and adults are encouraged to participate.
 In our Spanish-language service, Alejandro (Alex) Luna leads the congregation in singing hymns and service music from the Latin American tradition.
 If you enjoy singing, we hope that you will choose to add your voice to our praise of God!

 What is a sacristan?
 According to An Episcopal Dictionary of the Church, "a sacristan is a person who works in the sacristy, the room for storing and working with the various items needed for the liturgies and worship of the church.
 These items include the vessels, vestments, books, bread and wine, and candles."

 Each week people work in the sacristy to prepare everything that will be needed for the liturgy.
 They lay out vestments, prepare the bread and wine for the Eucharist, and clean the vessels.
 Caring for these holy objects is a very important ministry and a sign of a person's love for God.
 If you are interested in serving as one of our sacristans, please let Fr.
 Ethan know.
 Training sessions will be provided periodically as they are needed.

-The Men's Group meets at 6 pm on the 4th Monday of every month for conversation, food, and fellowship.
+The Men's Club meets at 6 pm on the 4th Monday of every month for conversation, food, and fellowship.
 All are welcome to attend.